-Electronic Common Technical Document Specifications."54 The file folder structure for study datasets is summarized in Figure 1.
-Table 2 provides the study dataset and file folder structure and associated description.
+For information on how to incorporate datasets into the eCTD, please reference the Guidance to Industry Providing Regulatory Submissions in Electronic Format: Certain Human Pharmaceutical Product Applications and Related Submissions Using the Electronic Common Technical Document Specifications.57 The file folder structure for study datasets is summarized in Figure 1.
+I Table 2 provides the study dataset and file folder structure and associated description.
 For more detailed examples of file folder structures for clinical and non-clinical datasets in both standardized and legacy formats, please see Appendix E: Example Study Data Folder Structures.